To understand the key differences between the two colour seasons, we have to first look at each one's colour dimensions:

 If you ever have any doubts about your season, the best thing to do is to select the most prominent colours of the palette you are testing and drape yourself in them (or use lipstick with the same colour aspects).

-For our purposes, we will use Olivia Culpo and Halsey as examples, and we will drape them in a few Soft Summer colours as well as Soft Autumn colours side-by-side, to see which ones work on them.
+For our purposes, we will use Freida Pinto and Lily Collins as examples, and we will drape them in a few Dark Autumn colours as well as Dark Winter colours side-by-side, to see which ones work on them.

-Now let's see how the same colours look on Halsey.
+Now let's see how the same colours look on Lily.

 To make sure that we are seeing is consistent, let's drape the two ladies in some more colours.

 The blues paint a similar picture.
-The warmer, more muted blue looks very harmonious on Olivia.
+The warmer, more muted blue looks very harmonious on Freida.
 Whereas the cooler blue doesn't look as good.

-The opposite is true for Halsey.
+The opposite is true for Lily.
 The warmer Dark Autumn green washes her out and highlights the shadows on her face.
 But the cooler, slightly more intense Dark Winter green looks stunning.

-Therefore, we can conclude that Olivia is a Dark Autumn and Halsey is a Dark Winter.
+Therefore, we can conclude that Freida is a Dark Autumn and Lily is a Dark Winter.

 If you are still unsure whether you are Dark Autumn or Dark Winter, try the lipstick test.